Welcome To Our Blog

 2# Talking about the company culture

-New hires are more likely to watch interactive, media-rich presentations that highlight that culture through examples, live video, and testimonials from the people you’ll be working with.
+New hires are more likely to watch interactive, media-rich presentations that highlight that culture through examples, live videos, and testimonials from the people you’ll be working with.
 That is the beauty of doing remote induction.

 Listening to the HR talk about the values is not boring but an outdated way of educating the new hires on the culture and values of the company.